 Basically, newspapers blind us to the obvious truth through all those murky, discursive descriptions.
-This seems to be the antithesis, of what the 655 Billion dollar news industry seem to aggrandize.
+This seems to be the antithesis, of what the 655 Billion dollar news industry seems to aggrandize.
 This is a topic that requires a separate post all on itself.
-But the fact is that, the more you read, more ignorant and more tunnel visioned you become of the world.
+But the fact is that the more you read, more ignorant and more tunnel visioned you become of the world.

 Coming back to the retrievability of instances.

 Is it possible then, to falsely change the opinion of the masses by making the data more available in their brains?